klavyatur/React-Express-Boilerplate/README.md

-This is a biolerplate for basic React/CSS/Express setup that Sean made.
+This is a boilerplate for basic React/CSS/Express setup that Sean made.

 create .env file in root directory